rikf/Holophonor/README.md

 The Holophonor is a musical instrument of the 30th Century, it is best described as a combination of an Oboe and a Holographic Projector.

-The Holophonor is alaso a light weight instrumentation tool for the jvm.
+The Holophonor is also a light weight instrumentation tool for the jvm.

 Holophonor is designed to provide a very light weight, low overhead (on the order of tens of nano seconds on my 13" rMBP) and robust tool for profiling the JVM in any environment from development to production.
 It does this by instrumenting bytecode at runtime using a combination of [ASM](http://asm.ow2.org/) and JVM [Agents](http://docs.oracle.com/javase/6/docs/api/java/lang/instrument/package-summary.html)